cainam/home-cluster-deployment/ansible/README.md

 - ANSIBLE_HOME to use /plugin/filters for custom filters and local_only: ANSIBLE_HOME=$PWD ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory standalone/k8s-status.yaml --extra-vars local_only=/data/mine/git
 - Ansible example, deploy Gentoo with build: ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory site.yml --tags=gentoo,emerge
 - remove claimRef to free PV: kubectl patch pv keycloak -p '{"spec":{"claimRef": null}}'
+- some variables are not part of the git repo, secrets which one has to define additionally like wifi WEP
 - create token: kubectl create token -n tools kiali-service-account
 - gluster - change size: use "vol replace-brick" and replace brick by brick
 - gluster repair - split-brain: